Grachev-Alexey/vivi_site/replit.md

 ## Security Notes
 - The chat widget uses Mistral AI.
 For production, the API key should be proxied through a backend service to avoid exposing it in the browser bundle.
 The current implementation is suitable for development/demo purposes.
 Without an API key, the chat gracefully shows a fallback message.

+## Performance Optimizations
+- **Component Architecture**: Split into separate memoized components for optimal React rendering
+- **Lazy Loading**: BookingModal and ChatWidget are lazy-loaded for faster initial page load
+- **CSS Optimizations**:
+  - GPU-accelerated animations using transform3d and will-change
+  - CSS containment (contain: layout style) for isolated repaints
+  - Reduced motion support for accessibility
+  - Optimized transitions with cubic-bezier timing functions
+- **React Optimizations**:
+  - React.memo on all section and UI components
+  - useCallback for stable callback references
+  - useMemo for computed values
+  - RequestAnimationFrame-based scroll handling

 ## Recent Changes
 - December 2025:
-  - Replaced Google Gemini AI with Mistral AI for chat functionality
-  - Major performance optimization:
+  - Major architecture refactoring for Apple-like smoothness:
-    - Moved component-local state (activeCategory, activeFaq) into PageContent to enable effective memoization
-    - Wrapped callbacks with useCallback for stable references
-    - Improved scroll handler with refs to avoid unnecessary re-renders
+    - Split 966-line App.tsx into 14 separate components
+    - Created sections/ and ui/ component directories
+    - All components wrapped with React.memo
+  - CSS animation overhaul:
-    - Removed heavy blur effects (blur-[100px]) and replaced with static gradients
+    - Removed heavy blur effects and blob animations
-    - Disabled expensive blob animations
-    - Replaced backdrop-filter elements with solid backgrounds
+    - Added GPU acceleration with will-change and transform3d
-    - Added CSS containment (contain: paint) for better rendering performance
+    - Implemented contain: layout for rendering isolation
-    - Slowed down remaining animations for smoother experience
-    - Added reduced motion support for accessibility
-  - Added favicon from logo.jpg
-  - Updated header and footer to use the logo from assets
+    - Smoother transitions with cubic-bezier curves
+  - Lazy loading for modals and chat widget
   - Configured for Replit environment (port 5000, allowedHosts enabled)